Shockwave IVL Hailed as Game Changer

 The Shockwave IVL (meaning intravascular lithotripsy) is a new approach to treating severe atherosclerosis— the buildup of calcified plaque in the arteries that causes CAD.
 Symptoms of CAD can include chest pain, weakness, shortness of breath, and heart attack.

 Nearly a million patients a year undergo a stent procedure to open up the artery and restore blood flow to the heart.
-“You would usually use a balloon to push the calcium out of the way and place the stent,” says Stephan Heo, MD, FACC, an interventional cardiologist at NEHVI.
+“You would usually use a balloon to push the calcium out of the way and place the stent,” says Stephan Heo, MD, FACC, an Interventional Cardiologist.
 Sometimes, however, the buildup is too severe for the balloon to expand the artery.

 Historically, those more difficult cases were treated with a procedure called atherectomy, where a small drill is placed through a catheter into the artery to break up the calcified plaque.
 “It’s a higher risk procedure,” says Dr. Heo, “because of the possibility of perforation or the calcium breaking off and causing an obstruction further down the artery.”